AdobeDocs/deliverability-learn.en/help/putting-it-in-practice/acc-technical-recommendations.md

 v=spf1 ip4:12.34.56.78/32 ip4:12.34.56.79/32 ~all
 ```

-defines the 2 IP addresses 12.34.56.78 and 12.34.56.79 as authorized to send emails for the domain. **~all** means that any other address should be interpreted as a SoftFail.
+defines the two IP addresses, 12.34.56.78 and 12.34.56.79, as authorized to send emails for the domain. **~all** means that any other address should be interpreted as a SoftFail.

 Recommendations for defining an SPF record:

 * Add **~all** (SoftFail) or **-all** (Fail) at the end to reject all servers other than those defined.
 Without this, servers will be able to forge this domain (with a Neutral evaluation).
 * Do not add **ptr** (openspf.org recommends against this as costly and unreliable).

+>[!NOTE]
+>
+>Learn more on SPF in [this section](/help/additional-resources/authentication.md#spf).

 ## Authentication

+>[!NOTE]
+>
-Learn more on the different forms of email authentication in [this section](../../help/additional-resources/authentication.md).
+>Learn more on the different forms of email authentication in [this section](/help/additional-resources/authentication.md).

 ### DKIM {#dkim-acc}

 >[!NOTE]
 >
->For hosted or hybrid installations, if you have upgraded to the [Enhanced MTA](../../delivery/using/sending-with-enhanced-mta.md), DKIM email authentication signing is done by the Enhanced MTA for all messages with all domains.
+>For hosted or hybrid installations, if you have upgraded to the [Enhanced MTA](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/sending-emails/sending-an-email/sending-with-enhanced-mta.html#sending-messages), DKIM email authentication signing is done by the Enhanced MTA for all messages with all domains.

-Using [DKIM](../../help/additional-resources/authentication.md#dkim) with Campaign Classic requires the following prerequisites:
+Using [DKIM](/help/additional-resources/authentication.md#dkim) with Adobe Campaign Classic requires the following prerequisite:

 **Adobe Campaign option declaration**: in Adobe Campaign, the DKIM private key is based on a DKIM selector and a domain.
 It is not currently possible to create multiple private keys for the same domain/sub-domain with different selectors.
 It is not possible to define which selector domain/sub-domain must be used for the authentication in neither the platform or the email.
 The platform will alternatively select one of the private keys, which means the authentication has a high chance of failing.

->[!NOTE]
->
->* If you have configured DomainKeys for your Adobe Campaign instance, you just need to select **dkim** in the [Domain management rules](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/monitoring-deliveries/understanding-delivery-failures.html#sending-messages).
+* If you have configured DomainKeys for your Adobe Campaign instance, you just need to select **dkim** in the [Domain management rules](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/monitoring-deliveries/understanding-delivery-failures.html#email-management-rules).
 If not, follow the same configuration steps (private/public key) as for DomainKeys (which replaced DKIM).
->* It is not necessary to enable both DomainKeys and DKIM for the same domain as DKIM is an improved version of DomainKeys.
+* It is not necessary to enable both DomainKeys and DKIM for the same domain as DKIM is an improved version of DomainKeys.
->* The following domains currently validate DKIM: AOL, Gmail.
+* The following domains currently validate DKIM: AOL, Gmail.

 ## Feedback loop {#feedback-loop-acc}